 Hue / Saturation / Brightness

 Using the HSB sliders, you can adjust the hue, saturation, and brightness of your chosen color.

 You can also enter exact numerical values in the text boxes provided, and the sliders will shift to match.
-Or, you can use Scribble to write straight into the numerical values fields with an Apple Pencil.

 The Hue slider is an ‘unwrapped’ version of the circular color wheel.
 Values range from 0 to 360 degrees, starting and ending on pure red.
 Every color found on the wheel is encompassed between the start and end points.
 You can enter numerical values for a color down to a single decimal place.

 The Saturation slider changes the intensity of your color.
 This intensity is expressed as a percentage.
 0% gives you zero saturation.
 This leaves you with a colorless shade of black, white, or grey.
 This shade depends on the position of the Brightness slider.
 A saturation of 100% gives you the most brilliant, vibrant version of any chosen hue.

 The Brightness slider adjusts the light / dark balance of your color by percentage.
 0% gives you the darkest possible black.
 100% gives you the lightest possible version of your color.

 Red / Green / Blue

 In digital art a mixture of red, green, and blue creates each color.

 The RGB sliders encompass a range from 0 (no color) up to 255 (the maximum possible amount of color).
 By mixing these amounts you can create over 16 million unique shades.